 - Warmth or heat in the knee area

 Attune knee system failure in Huntsville typically occurs within two years of the implant surgery.
 Knee replacement failure is a serious personal injury.
 Revision surgery to repair a failed Attune knee replacement implant is not a simple process.
 Revision surgery also places the patient at additional risk of infection, chronic pain and disability.

 If the manufacturer had provided the appropriate warnings to doctors and their patients about the risk of failure, many would have chosen another knee implant option.
 Needless personal injury and damage could have been avoided.

 The Blackwell Law Firm is reviewing potential injury claims involving patients implanted with the Attune knee system in Alabama.
-If you have questions or would like to discuss your injury, give us a call.
+If you have questions or would like to discuss Attune knee implant injuries in Huntsville, give us a call.
 We are happy to provide additional information.
 Consultations are always free and confidential.